Lullabot/jenkins_github_drupal/README.md

 ## Options
 * `-h`  Show this message
+* `-i`  The Github pull request ID, or sha.
+Note, you should trim this value as necessary, to prevent lengthy database table prefixes.
 * `-l`  The location of the parent directory of the web root.
 Same as `<webroot>`.
 This option is only used with clone_site.sh.
 * `-d`  The path to drush.
 Defaults to drush.
 This option is only used with